ddhartma/Deep-Reinforcement-Learning-Theory-Intro/README.md

     <img src="https://render.githubusercontent.com/render/math?math=\displaystyle \pi_{*}(s) = argmax_{a \in A(s) q_{*}(s,a)}" width="500px">

+- The main idea is this:
+    - The agent interacts with the environment.
+    - From that interaction, it estimates the optimal action value function.
+    - Then, the agent uses that value function to get the optimal policy.
+    - Let's assume it already knows the optimal action-value function, but it doesn't know the corresponding optimal policy.
+    - For each state, we just need to **pick the action that yields the highest expected return**.

+    ![image23]

 ## Setup Instructions <a name="Setup_Instructions"></a>
 The following is a brief set of instructions on setting up a cloned repository.